How Emotional Trauma Can Make You Self-Sabotage,

 Some will come to the edge and just when they are about to break through their barrier because it’s a little hard initially they back down, say they “tried or are trying” and yet again busy themselves with life.

 So, are you making yourself so busy to avoid your inner world?

 This is actually typical of the emotional flight response (click here to read more).

-2. Intellectualizing Your Patterns
+2. Intellectualizing Your Emotions